 Make more sales by expanding into new regions

 Most notably, expansion allows you to grow your sales by expanding your customer base.
-If you’re only selling in one country, you’re limiting your store’s capacity to reach larger markets.
-Even if you offer international shipping rates, the cost is is often prohibitively expensive for customers in other areas.
+If you’re only selling in one country, you’re limiting your Shopify store’s capacity to reach larger markets.
+Even if you offer international shipping rates, the cost is often prohibitively expensive for customers in other areas.

 By expanding into new regions—especially with local options for shipping and currency—you automatically enable a lot of new people to buy from you.

-Here’s the problem: If Australians want to buy from your American store, they have to pay in US dollars.
+Without having a store that's ready to sell to international customers, you run into a problem: If Australians want to buy from your American store, they have to pay in US dollars.
 Your conversions will, almost without exception, be less than they would if you could offer a local currency option.

 Most folks don't want to pay in a different currency.
 While you might make an exception for your absolute favorite store, if given a choice, you'd probably choose a store that offers your local currency.
 Paying in a different currency is messy, especially for business purchases, and often more expensive than your local currency.
-Offering the local currency can increase your sales.
+Offering local currency can increase your sales.

 Quad Lock Case is a perfect example.
 They expanded from a one-region shop (USA/global store) to localized versions across the USA, Europe, Australia, and the UK—and they saw massive increases in purchases as a result.
 The increase was almost instant and has lead to thousands of new orders.